TOPIC- The Mechanism of Social Control

 The study of social control is an important aspect of sociology.
 It is a significant field of study.
 It is a unifying factor in the study of human behavior.

 Some reformers and leaders try to conceal their motives by good reasons in the form of altruistic rationalization.
-A newspaper advertisement that offer discount to those who make purchases by a particular date is an example of such rationalizations.
+A newspaper advertisement that offers a discount to those who make purchases by a particular date is an example of such rationalization.
 It is difficult to know and classify the motives of the agents of social control.

 The classification of the motives or purposes of the agents of social control –

-- Regulative based upon habit and the desire for behavior of the customary types
+- Regulative based upon habit and the desire for the behavior of the customary types

 - Creative or constructive based on social benefit